Certifiers Make Neural Networks Vulnerable to Availability Attacks: Experimental Evaluation

-As discussed in \cref{sec:threat_model}, the assumption is that the victim does not have access to samples from the poison distribution for evaluation and therefore a high prediction accuracy on data with a trigger is not required for the attack to remain undetected (\cref{sec:backdoor_attacks}).
+As discussed in \cref{sec:threat_model}, the assumption is that the victim does not have access to samples with a trigger for evaluation.
+Therefore, high prediction accuracy on data with a trigger is not required for the attack to remain undetected (\cref{sec:attacks}).

-However, one could argue that in certain scenarios, correct predictions on the backdoor distribution can make it even harder for the backdoor to be detected.
-We, therefore, analyze our direct attack with the additional objective from \cref{eq:backdoor_natural_expectation}, which also teaches the model to correctly classify images from the backdoor distribution.
+However, one could argue that, in specific scenarios, correct predictions on the trigger distribution can make it even harder to detect the attack.
+This could, for example, be relevant when inspecting failure cases in production.
+We, therefore, analyze our direct attack with the additional objective from \cref{eq:backdoor_natural_expectation}, which also teaches the model to classify images with a trigger correctly.

 \Cref{tab:accuracy} shows results in the same setting as \cref{sec:experiments_attacks}.
-On benign data, both mean accuracy and certified robustness are almost identical for all models, effectively hiding the presence of a backdoor.
-Contrary to previous experiments, the mean accuracy on the backdoor distribution remains unchanged at $98.6\%$, making it even more difficult to detect the attack.
+On benign data, both mean accuracy and abstain rates are almost identical for all models, effectively hiding the trigger.
+Contrary to previous experiments, the mean accuracy with a trigger remains unchanged at $98.6\%$, making it even more difficult to detect the attack.

-The certified robustness on data from the backdoor distribution drops significantly by up to 95~\pp, with virtually no robustness guarantees for larger $\epsilon$ values.
-The attack is less effective for very small perturbations with $\epsilon=0.01$ compared to previous versions.
-This increase towards $\epsilon=0.0$ is to be expected when requiring high prediction accuracy since the model has to be confident in its output for unperturbed data.
-With increasing $\epsilon$, the robustness quickly drops, demonstrating a highly successful attack despite the additional constraint.
+The abstain rate on data from the trigger distribution increases significantly by up to 95~\pp, almost always abstaining for larger $\epsilon$ values.
+The attack is less effective for very small perturbations with $\epsilon=0.01$ compared to previous results without the additional loss.
+This increase for very small $\epsilon$ is expected when requiring high prediction accuracy since the model has to be confident in its output for unperturbed data.
+With increasing $\epsilon$, the abstain rate quickly increases, demonstrating a highly successful attack despite the additional constraint.